 Last year, during North Texas Giving Day, the Heard raised over $10,000 in one day.
 If we meet or exceed that amount this year, we will be able to accomplish many of our planned wetland restoration and preservation projects.
 Thank you for your support and consideration of our project!
 With your help we will sustain the Heard’s mission to bring nature and people together to discover, enjoy, experience, restore and preserve our priceless environment.
 Click here to learn more.

 About Heard Natural Science Museum & Wildlife Sanctuary

-Heard Natural Science Museum & Wildlife Sanctuary was founded in 1967 by Bessie Heard.
+Heard Natural Science Museum & Wildlife Sanctuary, a private 501(c)3 organization, was founded in 1967 by Bessie Heard.
 Miss Heard was 80 years old when she saw the need to preserve a place where future generations could experience nature.
-Today, the Heard’s mission of bringing nature and people together to discover, enjoy, experience, restore, and preserve our priceless environment is carried out through education.
-More information about this organization is available at heardmuseum.org.
+Today, the Heard’s mission of bringing nature and people together is carried out through education, particularly of young people, which emphasizes an appreciation of nature and its conservation.